MahApps/MahApps.Metro/readme.md

 You can help keep the documentation up to date by submitting a pull request on the `gh-pages` branch of this repository.
 If you're unfamiliar with GitHub Pages, the help guides [here](https://help.github.com/pages/) are a good place to start.

+### Icons

+MahApps.Metro has also an icon package used from [WindowsIcons](https://github.com/Templarian/WindowsIcons) by [Templarian](https://github.com/Templarian)
+You can download the Nuget package [here](https://www.nuget.org/packages/MahApps.Metro.Resources)

 ### Ran into an bug?
 Did you stumble upon a bug?
 Before reporting it to us, please check out the [FAQ](https://github.com/MahApps/MahApps.Metro/wiki/FAQ) to see if it is actually a bug.
 If you can not find anything related to your issue, feel free to report it to us in the issue tracker.